 The preparation of consolidated financial statements in conformity with GAAP requires the use of estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and accompanying disclosures.
 These estimates and assumptions are based on management's best knowledge of current events, historical experience and other information available when the financial statements are prepared.
-These estimates include, but are not limited to, long-live assets and intangible assets impairment review, deferred tax asset valuation allowance, stock-based compensation expense and loss contingencies.
+These estimates include, but are not limited to, long-live assets and intangible assets impairment review, deferred tax asset valuation allowance, provision of expected credit loss, incremental borrowing rate of lease liabilities, inventory impairment review, provision for refund liabilities, stock-based compensation expense and loss contingencies.
 Actual results could differ from those estimates and assumptions.

-(b) Cash and cash equivalents
+(c) Cash and cash equivalents

 Cash and cash equivalents are short-term, highly liquid investments with original maturities of three months or less.
 Cash equivalents are stated at cost, which approximates fair value because of the short-term maturity of these instruments.
-The Company has no cash equivalents as of March 31, 2022 and 2023.
+The Company has no cash equivalents as of March 31, 2023 and 2024.

-(c) Inventories
+(d) Inventories

-Inventories are stated at the lower of cost, as determined on a first-in, first-out basis, or net realizable value.
+Inventories are valued at the lower of cost or net realizable value.
+Cost is determined by using the first-in, first-out ("FIFO") method.
 Costs of inventories include purchase and related costs incurred in bringing the products to their present location and condition.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 The Company routinely reviews its inventories for their salability and for indications of obsolescence to determine if inventory carrying values are higher than net realizable value.
-Some of the significant factors the Company considers in estimating the net realizable value of its inventories include the likelihood of changes in market and customer demand and expected changes in market prices for its inventories.
+Some of the significant factors the Company considers in estimating the net realizable value of its inventories.
+Reversal of impairment of inventories of approximately \$136,000 and \$46,000 were made for the fiscal year ended March 31, 2023 and 2024, respectively.

-(d) Trade receivables and allowance for expected credit losses
+(e) Trade receivables and allowance for expected credit losses

 Trade receivables primarily represent amounts due from customers, that are typically non-interest bearing and are recorded at the invoiced amount, net of allowances for doubtful accounts and sales returns, if any.
 Trade receivables are considered overdue when settlement does not occur within the payment terms.
 The allowance for doubtful accounts is the Company's best estimate of the amount of probable credit losses in the Company's existing trade receivables.
-Bad debt expense is included in administrative and general expenses.
+Bad debt expense is included in general and administrative expenses.